Scalable Bayesian computation for crossed and nested hierarchical models: Crossed effects models

 \subsection{Related literature and alternative approaches}

-Early work on Bayesian computation for crossed effect models includes \citet{vines1996fitting} and \citet[Section 6]{gelfand1996efficient}, who discuss, respectively, the use of identifiability constraints and reparametrizations for computational purposes. \citet{GaoOwen2017EJS,Gao2020} provide a systematic discussion of the super-linear cost of standard frequentist and Bayesian fitting procedures, including an argument for $\bigo{N^{3/2}}$ complexity of the vanilla Gibbs sampler in some specific setting, and develop a scalable method of moments for 2-factor crossed effect models. \citet{collapsed_crossed} provide a detailed analysis of the Gibbs sampler complexity, covering also sparse balanced designs and $K\geq 2$ factors, and propose a scalable collapsed Gibbs sampler for Gaussian likelihood; the method we develop in \ref{sec:gibbs_method} is the extension of their paradigm to non-Gaussian likelihoods. \citet{ghosh2020backfitting} propose a coordinate-wise descent method for computing the MAP estimator (phrased in their article as a backfitting procedure to compute generalized least squares estimates) that has close connections to collapsed Gibbs sampling.
-They prove $\bigo{N}$ complexity results also for designs with some degree of unbalancedness, their arguments are based on simple but effective concentration inequalities and linear algebra techniques.
+Early work on Bayesian computation for crossed effects models includes \cite{vines1996fitting} and \cite[Section 6]{gelfand1996efficient}, who discuss, respectively, the use of identifiability constraints and reparameterisation for computational purposes. \cite{gao2017efficient,gao2020estimation} provide a systematic discussion of the super-linear cost of standard frequentist fitting procedures when $K=2$, and develop a scalable method of moments. \cite{papaspiliopoulos2020scalable} provide a detailed analysis of the Gibbs sampler complexity, covering also sparse balanced designs and $K\geq 2$ factors, and propose the collapsed Gibbs sampler for Gaussian likelihood. \cite{ghosh2020backfitting} propose a coordinate-wise descent method for computing the MAP estimator (phrased in their article as a backfitting procedure to compute generalized least squares estimates) that has close connections to collapsed Gibbs sampling.
+They prove $\bigo{\max\{n,p\}}$ complexity results also for somewhat unbalanced designs, their arguments are based on simple but effective concentration inequalities and linear algebra techniques.

-\citet[Theorem 5]{zanella2020multilevel} show that for crossed effect models with $K=2$ factors, global reparametrizations are not sufficient to recover $\bigo{N}$ complexity.
-This result provides motivation for the local reparametrization methodology implemented in \eqref{eq:cgs_updates}-\eqref{eq:cgs_updates_2}.
-A further motivation for local hierarchical centering comes from \cite{Papaspiliopoulos2007}; the sizes of the variance of the different terms is such that makes conditional posterior dependence weaker between the centered $(\ba^{(0)},\bxi^{(k)})$ than the non-centered $(\ba^{(0)},\ba^{(k)})$ pair.